anonymous-research-dev/anonymous-research-dev.github.io/docs/manual.md

 ## User Manual

-Pythonpad is a intergrated programming environment for education, that can be embedded in web pages.
+Pythonpad is an integrated programming environment for education, that can be embedded in web pages.
 It is a Vue.js component so you can easily use it in your Vue.js project, or you can use our simple helper module that allows you to use the Pythonpad component without actually using Vue.js API at all.

-Pythonpad is a ready-made JavaScript module that is designed to be used in web-based online programming classes with minimum efforts.
+Pythonpad is a ready-made JavaScript module designed to be used in web-based online programming classes with minimum efforts.
 Pythonpad works with a CodeMirror-based code editor, a JSON-based tiny file system with simple file browser UI, and a Brython-based Python code executer.
 It only requires you to prepare a skeleton code and optionally, a grading script.
 Users' code is saved in their local web browser with `localStorage` object by default, so you don't even have to worry about that.

 ### Basic Usage